worldofchris/jlf/README.md

         }
     },

+### States

+If you want to report on any metrics which need to know about state order, ie. CFDs, you need to specify the states and their order in the config:

+    "states": ["Open",
+               "Dev Backlog",
+               "In Progress",
+               "PR Queue",
+               "PR Review",
+               "QA Queue",
+               "QA review",
+               "Customer Queue",
+               "Customer Review",
+               "Approved for Deployment",
+               "Closed"],

 ### Definition of Done

 In order to calculate throughput, JLF needs to know what constitutes a successfully completed piece of work.
 By default this is: